mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

   an invalid IP address MUST send an Error TLV with this error code.
 - Network Failure (0x3): This codes indicates that a network failure prevented the establishment of the connection.
-- Protocol Violation (0x4): A general error code for all non-conforming behaviors encountered.

 After sending one or more Error TLVs, the sender MUST send an End TLV and terminate the stream, i.e. set the FIN bit after the End TLV.